 The Historical Index of the Medieval Middle East will be a reference work to expand both scholarly and educated public understanding of a critical period of human history.
 HIMME will provide search and browse interfaces for accessing tens of thousands of entries about medieval Middle Eastern people, places, and cultural practices (such as Qur’an recitation ceremonies, marriage, or tax collection).
 Read more...

 There will be tens of thousands of entries (see table here), but before being published, more data will be collected, and the data must be verified and transformed into the proper format.
-At present, there are five sample entries available (three persons and two places):
+At present, there are several entries available:

 The first entry is minimal: a single reference to an obscure religious scholar.
 This indicates how HIMME would allow someone researching female ḥadīth transmitters to find a reference in an unexpected source.
 The entry for Osman I is a basic entry, demonstrating how this important political figure is discussed in sources in three languages.
 The entry for ʿAlī reveals HIMME’s potential for allowing scholars to consider how images of this foundational Islamic figure changed over time, even in Christian sources.